 From anticipation to action: a follow-up participatory workshop

 A few months after the Futures workshop, a follow-up participatory workshop was organized with the participants from the first workshop.
-This was done in order to provide feedback on the outputs of the first workshop and from the larger community, validate them and organize the way forward towards the selection of activities for the project.
+This workshop was held on the 12th and 13th of April 2019 in order to provide feedback on the outputs of the first workshop and from the larger community, validate them and organize the way forward towards the selection of activities for the project.

-A follow-up participatory workshop was held on the 12th and 13th of April 2019 to plan the way forward following the co-elaborative scenario planning.
 Participants included local development trusts, local NGOs, community-based natural resource programme; community childcare workers, teachers form primary and secondary schools, local irrigation schemes, veterinary services, seed multiplication farmers, animal health care centre, farmers, religious leaders, agriculture extension services and headmen.

 Questionnaire survey

-After the co-elaborative scenario building processes, a survey was conducted on potential livestock interventions in order to consolidate the outputs of the participatory workshops with participants who were not present in the scenario planning workshop.
-A questionnaire survey was implemented using semi-structured questionnaires to collect information on preferred livestock interventions .
+After the co-elaborative scenario building processes, a survey was designed by the authors and conducted to consolidate the outputs of the participatory workshops with participants who were not present in the scenario planning workshop.
+The questionnaire was implemented using semi-structured questionnaires to collect information on important livestock interventions for each livestock species (i.e., “indigenous chicken”, “cattle”, “goat”, “pig”, “sheep” and “other speices”).
 The questionnaire thematic areas were: demographic information, livelihoods activities, livestock kept and preferred livestock interventions (Supp Mat 1).
 Structured interviews collected information on livestock species kept and preferred livestock interventions per species of livestock.
 Respondents were sampled from 9 villages of Sengwe ward 15, as initially selected by the ProSuLi project.
 This ward was chosen because of its past involvement in research and development projects with the team (such as the DREAM Project on Learning Platforms) and as a ward sharing a border with Gonarezhou National Park, the second largest park in Zimbabwe in the South-East corner of the country.
 Each village had around 25 households and for the 9 villages there were 225 households.
 By law, villages in a rural district should have up to 25 households, once they exceed such, another village is built.
 It was assumed that half of the households (0.5) had livestock (ZimVac, 2017).
 The confidence coefficient was assumed to be 95% giving a z-value of 1.645.
 A 0.05 acceptable sampling error was also assumed.
 The sample size was calculated using the following Cochran’s sample size formula (Cochran, 1977).

 n=p(1-p)e2z2+p(1-p)N

 Where p is the population proportion (50%), e is the acceptable sampling error (5%), z is the z-value at reliability level of 0.95 (1.645) and N is the population size (225).
 The computation provided for a sample size of not less than 123 households.
 An additional three households were included from the outcome of the purposive sampling to create a final sample size of 126 households, with 14 households per village across the 9 villages in the ward.
 The survey purposely selected household heads for respondents.
+Interventions collected through the questionnaire survey were then compared to the interventions identified through participatory approach.

 Statistical Analysis